Document Editing UI

 The Document Editor user interface is comprised of two main elements: the Document Editor toolbar, which is by default positioned on the very top, and the document view showing thumbnails of all pages in the document.

 The Document Editor toolbar holds a set of buttons that can be used to perform document editing actions.
-Some of the buttons are context sensitive and are enabled only on demand, based on factors such as the selection state in the document view.
-See Actions for a detailed description of all the actions you can perform with those buttons.
+Some of the buttons are context sensitive and are enabled only on demand based on factors such as the selection state in the document view.
+See the Actions section for a detailed description of all the actions you can perform with these buttons.